-As at the end of FY2023, Mr Chua Keng Hiang has served on the Board beyond nine years from the date of his first appointment.
-The Board and the NC, with abstention from Mr Chua, carried out a rigorous review of Mr Chua's independence.
-After due discussion and consideration and with the concurrence of the NC, the Board is of the view that Mr Chua has demonstrated strong independence character and judgement over the years in discharging his duties and responsibilities as independent director of the Company and has shown utmost commitment in upholding the interest of the non-controlling shareholders.
+In its assessment of the independence of Mr Tan Seng Chun, the NC, with abstention from Mr Tan, noted and considered that Mr Tan has demonstrated strong independence of character and judgement in discharging his duties and responsibilities as Independent Director of the Company.
 He has participated actively in the Board's and Board Committees' deliberations on matters brought up for discussions and decisions, putting forward his views, raising issues objectively and subjecting Management's assertions to scrutiny.

-Mr Chua has confirmed in writing of his independence in accordance with the 2018 Code.
+Mr Tan has confirmed in writing of his independence in accordance with the 2018 Code.